-The schema header line MUST specify the version attribute whose value MUST be a valid semantic version.
+The schema header line specifies the version, which must satisfy semantic versioning.
 See SCHEMA VERSION INVALID.

-A schema may optionally contain library, withStandard, and unmerged attributes for library schemas.
-A schema's library name or lack there of is used to locate the schema in the hed-schemas GitHub repository.
+A schema's library name or lack there of is used to locate the schema in the HED schema repository located in the hed-schemas GitHub repository.

-The header may optionally contain an XSD namespace specification.
+The header line may optionally include an XSD namespace specification.
 If the schema contains any additional unrecognized attributes, SCHEMA_HEADER_INVALID error occurs.